 From Blade Technologies principal Jason Purcell:

 Probably the most shiny thing about the system was a second executable I created to drive an external display with a series of screens showing the immediate and cumulative results, the upcoming bouts, and a series of configurable announcements.
-Now, I know that's no big deal today — I see similar setups at my daughter's gymnastics competitions (though they typically only show immediate results).
+Now, I know that's no big deal today — I see similar setups at my daughter's gymnastics competitions (though they convey nothing more than immediate individual results).
 However, I finished developing this program in the late fall of 2000, so it was at least slightly ahead of most of the pack.

 I'd still love to port the entire thing to .NET and direct someone to create an HTML5, cross-platform companion app, but I can't imagine how I'd justify the time-and-materials in light of the minimal potential return: I'm not a childless twenty-something anymore.
-As Blurryface is told, "Wake up, you need to make money!"
+As Blurryface is repeatedly and directly admonished, "Wake up, you need to make money!"